 Chimney breasts and fireplaces

 Repair category N/A

-Notes N/A
+Notes

 Internal decorations

 Repair category 1

-Notes The property is in good decorative order.
+Notes The property is in reasonable decorative order, however some modernisation may be required in places dependent on individual taste.

 Cellars

 Repair category N/A

-Notes N/A
+Notes

-Electricity

-Repair category 2

-Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Electricity Repair category 2 Notes Aspects of the electrical installation are dated and the system should be checked as a precaution by a registered electrician and upgraded if necessary.
+The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.